mongodb/terraform-provider-mongodbatlas/website/docs/r/alert_configuration.html.markdown

 All other types of alerts do not support matchers.

-* `operator` - If omitted, the configuration is disabled.
-* `value` - If omitted, the configuration is disabled.

-* `operator` - The operator to test the field’s value.
+* `operator` - (Required) The operator to test the field’s value.
   Accepted values are:
     - `EQUALS`
     - `NOT_EQUALS`